salinajaegers/CODEXpipeline/README.md

 This is a short description of how to use the pipeline for CODEX:

 1. Create two files according to original description:
-    - dataset.csv: this is the file that contains the time-series.
+    - `dataset.csv`: this is the file that contains the time-series.
 The data are organized in wide format (series on rows, measurements on columns).
 It must contain 2 columns: ID and class (the column names are flexible but these names will be automatically recognized without further input from the user).
 The ID should be unique to each series.
 The classes should be